 - 4 sprigs fresh oregano or thyme

 - 3 bay leaves

 - 1 medium (6-ounce; 170g) yellow onion, diced, divided

 - 2 tablespoons (30ml) extra-virgin olive oil, plus more as needed

 - 4 ounces (115g) Spanish dry-cured chorizo, preferably younger and more tender, diced

 - 2 ounces (55g) arugula

-In a medium saucepan, cover potatoes with cold water.
+In a medium saucepan or saucier, cover potatoes with cold water.
 Add enough salt to make the water unpleasantly salty (don't worry, the potatoes won't end up too salty).
 Add oregano or thyme and bay leaves.
 Bring to a boil, then lower heat to a bare simmer and cook until you can easily slide a fork through the potatoes, about 25 minutes.
 (This is a very rough estimate; actual cooking time will vary with the size of the potatoes, so check them often.)

 Remove potatoes from heat and let them cool in their cooking water.

 Meanwhile, place half the diced onion in a medium nonreactive bowl.
 Add just enough sherry vinegar to cover and set aside.